Azure/azure-kusto-samples-dotnet/S3/S3EventGridPoc/Readme.md

 * AppKey - your aad app key
 *	AppId - your AAD app Id
 *	AppTenant - your aad app tenant
-*	TargetDatabase - Adx database to ingest to.
+*	TargetDatabase - ADX database to ingest to.
 *	TargetTable - table to ingest to.
 *	AwsCredentials - key and secret of Aws account which has permissions on the bucket, separated by comma.
 ## Define S3 trigger